Hendrix-CS/csci285/labs/python-review.md

 attempts in `Code` blocks, and annotate what you did with `MarkDown` blocks.
 Cite all the webpages you find and use in your search for your solution.

-You may work with *one* partner on this lab.

 ## Grading

 * 20 points for code which leads to the correct answer.